If your dog spends time outside unattended and unobserved, you need a dog fence or other restraint system.

 Whichever type of fence you choose, ensure that the bottom extends to no more than two inches or so above the ground so that your dog cannot crawl underneath it to freedom.
 If he's a digger, you may have to extend it below ground.

 If you don't want to go to the expense of closing off your entire yard, a dog fence around a large run will keep him secure for much less money.
-A wire fence is the type most people use for dog runs.
+A wire fence or chain link is the type most people use for dog runs.

 A run 10 feet by 15 - 20 feet (3 x 4.5 - 6 meters) should be sufficient for any but the largest dogs.
 Try to make it as square as possible to cut down on the amount of wire fencing you need.